When They Used What I Told Them Against Me

 The confusion you feel is designed.
 The lack of proof is strategic.
 The isolation serves their goals, not yours.

 You’re not paranoid for noticing patterns across multiple areas of your life.
 You’re not imagining the shift in how people treat you.
-You’re not crazy for feeling like everyone knows something you don’t.
+Trust what you’re observing.
+Document what you witness.
+Protect yourself going forward.

 Protecting Yourself Going Forward

 Stop confiding in people from the affected circles.
 If family, friends, or colleagues have shown they’re part of the coordinated response, they’re not safe sources of support.
-Sharing more information with them feeds intelligence back to the people running the campaign.
+Sharing more information feeds intelligence back to the people running the campaign.

 There Is Life After